 If you're faced with a snoring or sleep apnea issue, a CPAP machine doesn't need to be your only option.
 At ADVENT, we understand that your sleep concerns are unique to you and so is your comfortability with a CPAP machine.
 Not all CPAP machines were created equal.

 If you've been told a CPAP machine is your only option for your snoring or sleep apnea, you don't need to spend anymore sleepless nights avoiding it.
 You may be a great candidate for Oral Appliance Therapy as an alternative to a CPAP machine.

 How an Oral Appliance Works

 An oral appliance that treats snoring and sleep apnea is a small device worn in the mouth during sleep.
-Similar to a sports guard or orthodontic appliance, the oral appliance (also know as a mandibular advancement device or dental appliance) is non-invasive and will work to re-position and stabilize your lower jaw, tongue, soft palate and uvula.
+Similar to a sports guard or orthodontic appliance, the oral appliance (also known as a mandibular advancement device or dental appliance) is non-invasive and will work to reposition and stabilize your lower jaw, tongue, soft palate, and uvula.

-While an oral appliance is a temporary treatment option, it prevents the collapse of the tongue and soft tissues in the back of the throat and promotes adequate air intake to provide sleep apnea relief.
+While an oral appliance is a temporary treatment option, it prevents the collapse of the tongue and soft tissues in the back of the throat and promotes adequate air intake to relieve sleep apnea.

 Oral Appliance Therapy Insurance Coverage